microsoft/azuredevopslabs/labs/vstsextend/aml/Readme.md

 ### Exercise 1: Configure CI pipeline for ML/AI project

 In this exercise, you will configure CI pipeline for your ML/AI project.
-This build pipeline includes DevOps tasks for data sanity test, unit test, model training on different compute targets, model version management, model evaluation/model selection etc.
+This build pipeline includes DevOps tasks for data sanity test, model training on different compute targets, model version management, model evaluation/model selection etc.

 1. Navigate to **Pipeline > Builds**.
 Select **DevOps-for-AI-CI** and click **Edit**.